-This waiver is proposed considering the fact that many of the units will take access from Myra Ridge Drive and Amber Lane which both currently contain sidewalks.
-The developer also desires to keep as much green space in the front yards as possible.
-The proposed sidewalk network anticipates pedestrian needs within the development.
-At this time city staff is reviewing this proposal and may suggest an alternative layout considering expected pedestrian routes in the area.
-Regardless, a waiver from the requirement to provide a sidewalk along the both sides of Lydia Court West may be justified in conjunction with an alternative system that will best serve the residents of the development.
+This waiver is proposed considering the fact that the development will be a low impact residential development that will not connect to existing residential developments.
+Also, many of the units will take access from Myra Ridge Drive and Amber Lane which both currently contain sidewalks.
+The proposed alternative sidewalk network anticipates pedestrian needs within the development.
+Staff feels that a waiver from the requirement to provide a sidewalk along both sides of Lydia Court West is justified in conjunction with the alternative system that will better serve the residents of the development.